60 Participants Needed

 The trial protocol does not specify whether you need to stop taking your current medications.
 It is best to discuss this with your therapist or the trial coordinators.

-Is walk-and-talk therapy safe for treating depression and anxiety?
+What evidence suggests that walk-and-talk therapy is effective for depression and anxiety?

 This trial is for adults with depression and anxiety who are currently seeing a therapist.
 Participants should be interested in nature-based physical activity.
 Therapists must have the appropriate caseload and agree to training.
 People with conditions that limit outdoor activity or those unable to commit to the full 10-week program cannot join.